 Outside of the SCA, Justin is a HEMA medalist in both rapier and dagger, and military/dueling saber.
 He teaches rapier at Athena School of Arms and has taught numerous workshops at HEMA events such as Iron Gate Exhibition (IGX) and Lord Baltimore’s Challenge.
 He is available to teach workshops at other events and as well as private historical fencing lessons.

-He is a Level One student guide & apprentice instructor through Academie Duello, and a personal trainer through NASM.
+He is a certified Instructor at Arms in Italian Foil through the Fencing Master Certificate Program.
+He is also a Level One student guide & apprentice instructor through Academie Duello, and a personal trainer through NASM.
 You can follow his historical fencing research at Justinswordfit.com.

 Timothy Walsh (he/him)